ubc-library-rc/dri-needs-assessment/arc.md

 ## Key Findings & Recommendations

 <div class="recommendation">
-  <b>Finding 1</b>:
+  <b>Finding 1</b>
   <br>
-While ARC is a key player in servicing active data storage and data retention/deposit/preservation at UBC, these were top areas in which researchers wanted both training and support, but didn’t know they were available;
+While ARC is a key player in servicing active data storage and data retention/deposit/preservation at UBC, these were top areas in which researchers wanted both training and support, but didn’t know they were available

  <br>
  <br>

- <b>Recommendation 1</b>:
+ <b>Recommendation 1</b>
  <br>
-As UBC Library and UBC IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;
+As UBC Library and UBC IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services
 </div>

 <div class="recommendation">
-  <b>Finding 2</b>:
+  <b>Finding 2</b>
   <br>
-ARC sits as a close second behind UBC Library as a leader in DMP support and training, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;
+ARC sits as a close second behind UBC Library as a leader in DMP support and training, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available

  <br>
  <br>

-  <b>Recommendation 2</b>:
+  <b>Recommendation 2</b>
   <br>
- Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services;
+ Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services
 </div>

 <div class="recommendation">
-  <b>Finding 3</b>:
+  <b>Finding 3</b>
   <br>
 Coding/programming is a top area in which researchers are seeking training from ARC, but 85% of researchers are still seeking training elsewhere (with the majority going outside UBC).
-Additionally, several comments in the survey indicated that introductory ARC training is too difficult for beginners;
+Additionally, several comments in the survey indicated that introductory ARC training is too difficult for beginners

  <br>
  <br>

- <b>Recommendation 3</b>:
+ <b>Recommendation 3</b>
   <br>
 Identify partners within UBC to determine training and support that is feasible to offer, and what external training can be endorsed and communicated.
-Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of effectively utilizing ARC resources and conducting world-class research.
+Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of effectively utilizing ARC resources and conducting world-class research
 </div>